Josh Robert Thompson: Other work

 In 2010, Thompson appeared in advertisements for More Than insurance, doing his Morgan Freeman impression.
 In the advertisement, Thompson's character is named More Than Freeman.

-Web Series
+Web series

-In 2018, Thompson starred in a new web series called “F#cking 40”, a series about the Middle Ages.
-Thompson stars alongside writer and director Bill Caco, Jeff Pride and Justin Johnson.
-F#cking 40 won “Best Web Series” at the FirstGlance Film Festival in Philadelphia.
+In 2018, Thompson starred in a new web series called "F#cking 40", a series about the Middle Ages.
+Thompson stars alongside writer and director Bill Caco, Jeff Pride, and Justin Johnson.
+F#cking 40 won "Best Web Series" at the FirstGlance Film Festival in Philadelphia.

+In 2025, Thompson made guest appearances on Red Letter Media’s Best of the Worst and re:View series.

 Original characters

-Thompson's original creations include televangelist the Rev. Apostle BG; Gay Cabaret singer, Robin Sooper; Gary the Ogre; and Snorky Lopez, a Mexican raccoon.
+Thompson's original creations include: televangelist the Rev. Apostle BG; gay cabaret singer Robin Sooper; Gary the Ogre; and Snorky Lopez, a Mexican raccoon.